pedroedues/pedroedues/README.md

 ![](https://komarev.com/ghpvc/?username=pedroedues&color=006bed)

 <h1> Hey,</h1>
 <p>I'am Pedro Santos, I'm an engineering student and I've been improving my programming skills since the begining of 2021.
 I'm facinated by technology and entrepreneurship.
-Programming, for me, is almost a life style.
-I belive in the power of the software development and I'm certain that the code is going </p>
+I belive in the power of the software development and I'm certain that coding will keep changing de world  </p>
 <h3> About me</h3>

 - 🤔 &nbsp; Exploring new tools and technologies to develop software and solve problems.